-According to projections from the United States Department of Agriculture, farmers will continue to be under pressure in 2019 as farm income continues to decrease while debt continues to rise.
+According to projections from the United States Department of Agriculture, farmers will continue to be under pressure in 2019 as farm income remains below historical averages while farm debt continues to rise.
 Just through the first quarter of 2019, Kansas’ nine Chapter 12 bankruptcy filings were more than any other federal district.

 Chapter 12 bankruptcy allows family farmers to restructure their debt and propose a payment plan from future income.
 Upon the filing of a Chapter 12 case, farmers and their assets are protected by the automatic stay of bankruptcy.
 This means that lawsuits, garnishments, repossessions and foreclosures are generally halted once the case is filed.
 The automatic stay provides farmers with breathing room to assess their financial situation and propose a plan of reorganization.